afkerhousse/SevDeskELT/README.md

 ### 3. Data Transformation
 - Trigger: Dagster triggers the dbt transformation jobs to run directly on Snowflake
 - Transformation: dbt models will clean and reshape this raw data to meet business requirements.
 The transformations can include aggregations, filtering, or creating new dimensions
-- Output: cleaned data into `SEVDESK.staging.invoices_stg`, curated data into `analytics.invoice_summary` for e.g (business-ready models)
+- Output: cleaned data into `SEVDESK.staging.invoices_stg`, curated data into `analytics.invoices_summary` for e.g (business-ready models)

 ### 4. Data amalytics
-- Looker Integration: Looker can directly query `analytics.invoice_summary` in Snowflake for business intelligence and analytics reporting
+- Looker Integration: Looker can directly query `analytics.invoices_summary` in Snowflake for business intelligence and analytics reporting
 - Ouput: insight extraction from the data into dashboard

 ### 5. Monitoring and alerting